chrismeller 3 years ago

 Has 3 board members listed.

-• chrismeller a year ago
+• chrismeller 3 years ago

 Toyota Baltic has a shareholder and beneficial owner listed, which seems to be compliant.